 The course is for introductory level focused study in anthropology.
 The course may involve a systematic reading program, library research, laboratory project, studio work, field study or creative expression.
 Course includes conferences or tutoring as required, but no formal lectures or recitations.
 Quizzes, tests, and examinations as may be appropriate.
 ANTH 3099 is open to sophomores only.
 May be repeated for credit.
 Number of credit hours awarded (1-3) will be set by department head and approved by dean.
-Prerequisite: Instructor's Consent ANTH 1301 (Offered on demand)
+Prerequisite: Instructor's Consent ANTH 1301 (Offered on demand on the Montgomery Campus)

-Courses in Counseling (COU)
+Counseling (COU) Courses